jsom1/jsom1.github.io/_summaries/tcpip.md

 What do we do with those masks now?
 We must find the associated address ranges, and we have many possibilities given the large range we started with...

-### Chose address ranges
+#### Chose address ranges

 We have our large range 10.0.0.0/16 consisting of 65536 addresses, and we would like to find a range of 1024 addresses within it for our technicians.
 The simplest choice is to start with the lowest address (but not the only one).
 So, we start the range at the address 10.0.0.0.
 We can already identify the technician network with the pair 10.0.0.0/22, but we also need to know the last address of the range...
-We know how to it.
+We know how to do it.
 We usually started by transforming the pair into binary, but we see here that only one of the four bytes interests us: the one where the split occurs (3rd byte, 252 because we the mask is /22, that is 11111111.11111111.11111100.00000000, or 255.255.252.0).
 Therefore, we can focus on the 3rd byte.\\
 Mask: 252 -> 11111100\\
 Address: 0 -> 00000000\\
-p.
-100

-p.
-97
+From the mask, all the addresses of the machines on this network will start with 000000 on the third byte.
+Therefore, the last address will be the one where all the bits are set to 1 in the machine part, that is 00000011 on the third byte (3 in decimal), and 11111111 on the fourth one (255 in decimal).
+This gives us the last address of the technicians range: 10.0.3.255.

+Now, we need a range for the 200 sales people.
+However, we know the technicians are already using the range 10.0.0.0 - 10.0.3.255.
+We could decide to start the sales people range right after it, that is 10.0.4.0.
+We had the mask, so we can identiy this range with the pair 10.0.4.0/24.
+What's the last address of this range?
+This time, the split occurs between 2 bytes, so it's going to be easier: the last address will be 10.0.4.255.

+Finally, we do the same for the bosses, starting right after the previous range, at 10.0.5.0.
+By associating the mask to that addresss (10.0.5.0/27), we find the last address of the range: 10.0.5.31.

+That's it, we have our 3 subnets that look like this:

+- 10.0.0.0/22 -> 10.0.0.0 to 10.0.3.255 for the technicians
+- 10.0.4.0/24 -> 10.0.4.0 to 10.0.4.255 for the sales people
+- 10.0.5.0/27 -> 10.0.5.0 to 10.0.5.31 for the bosses

+**Important rule**: to avoid errors (not explained here), always start with the largest ranges!
+That's what we did (1000, 200, 20).
+This was a pretty easy example, it's sometimes more complicated in real life.

+### The magical method

+We just saw the base method to split address ranges, but fortunately, there is an easier method.

+#### The magical number

+In order to use the magical method, we need the **magical number**: p.
+103